ydb-platform/ydb/ydb/docs/en/core/getting_started/quickstart.md

 curl https://binaries.ydb.tech/local_scripts/install.sh | bash
 ```

-# 2. Start the YDB server
+# 2. Start the {{ ydb-short-name }} server

-After the previous step, everything will be prepared in the current working directory to launch `ydbd`, the YDB server-side daemon.
+After the previous step, everything will be prepared in the current working directory to launch `ydbd`, the {{ ydb-short-name }} server-side daemon.
 The simplest way to do so is with this command:

 ```
 ./start.sh ram
 ```

-With this command, YDB will store data only transiently in RAM which is perfect for playing around.
-In production environments, YDB normally works directly with multiple SSD/NVMe or HDD drives via block devices (avoiding any filesystem), setting this up is out of the scope of this guide - see [production storage configuration](../administration/production-storage-config.md) to learn more.
+With this command, {{ ydb-short-name }} will store data only transiently in RAM which is perfect for playing around.
+In production environments, {{ ydb-short-name }} normally works directly with multiple SSD/NVMe or HDD drives via block devices (avoiding any filesystem), setting this up is out of the scope of this guide - see [production storage configuration](../administration/production-storage-config.md) to learn more.
 There's also an intermediate option, launched with `./start.sh disk`, which emulates a block device with a file in a filesystem (80Gb by default), but this is also only for experimentation purposes and shouldn't be used for production workloads or even benchmarks.

 # 3. Run your first "Hello, world!" query

-The simplest way to launch your first YDB query is via the built-in web interface.
-It is launched by default on port 8765 of the YDB server, so assuming you have launched it locally, you need to open [localhost:8765](http://localhost:8765) in your web browser.
+The simplest way to launch your first {{ ydb-short-name }} query is via the built-in web interface.
+It is launched by default on port 8765 of the {{ ydb-short-name }} server, so assuming you have launched it locally, you need to open [localhost:8765](http://localhost:8765) in your web browser.
 If not, replace `localhost` with your server's hostname in this URL, or use `ssh -L 8765:localhost:8765 <my-hostname>` to setup port forwarding and still open [localhost:8765](http://localhost:8765).
 You'll see something like this:

 ![Web UI home page](_assets/web-ui-home.png)

-YDB is designed to be a multi-tenant system, with potentially thousands of users working with the same cluster simultaneously.
-Hence, most logical entities inside a YDB cluster resides in a flexible hierarchical structure more akin to Unix's virtual filesystem rather than a fixed-depth schema you might be familiar with from other database management systems.
-As you can see, the first level of hierarchy consists of databases that are running inside a single YDB process, that might belong to different tenants. `/Root` is for system purposes, while `/Root/test` is a playground that `start.sh` created for us in the previous step.
+{{ ydb-short-name }} is designed to be a multi-tenant system, with potentially thousands of users working with the same cluster simultaneously.
+Hence, most logical entities inside a {{ ydb-short-name }} cluster resides in a flexible hierarchical structure more akin to Unix's virtual filesystem rather than a fixed-depth schema you might be familiar with from other database management systems.
+As you can see, the first level of hierarchy consists of databases that are running inside a single {{ ydb-short-name }} process, that might belong to different tenants. `/Root` is for system purposes, while `/Root/test` is a playground that `start.sh` created for us in the previous step.
 Let's click on the latter, `/Root/test`, then enter our first query and hit the run button:

 ```sql
 SELECT "Hello, world!"u;